 Gdańsk Dominican Fair is an event that has its roots in the Middle Ages, when in 1260 Pope Alexander IV allowed Gdańsk Dominicans to grant 100-day indulgences on the feast of their founder, Saint.
 Dominica.

-Since then, every year at the turn of July and August, ships loaded with objects from distant countries came to the port of Gdansk, and the trumpet players playing trumpets announced the opening and closing of St. Fair.
-Dominica.
+Since then, every year at the turn of July and August, ships loaded with objects from distant countries called at the Gdansk port, and the squeaker playing trumpets announced the opening and closing of St. Dominica.

-In ancient times, wholesale goods were traded at the Dominican Fair.
-It was possible to buy goods that were inaccessible on a daily basis, such as glass, Toruń gingerbread, furs and cloth, as well as wine, esoteric spices and amber.
+In the old days, goods were traded in bulk at the Dominican Fair.
+Here you could buy goods unavailable on a daily basis, such as glass, Toruń gingerbread, furs and cloth, as well as wine, esotic spices and amber.

-The tradition of organizing the Dominican market has survived to this day.
+The tradition of organizing a Dominican fair has survived to this day.

 The ceremonial opening of the Dominican Fair in Gdańsk announces the bugle call played by sixteen trumpeters from the windows of the Artus Court.
 The bugle call has one note more each year.
 At the beginning of the fair, the President of Gdańsk gives the buyers the key to the city gates.

 In the old days, in addition to merchants, numerous circus performers, acrobats and jugglers came to the Gdańsk Dominican Fair.